 The Day Mick Taylor Joined the Rolling Stones

 The guitarist's musical contributions often take a backseat to the bigger picture of their story.

-Why Dave Davies Was Knocked Out by a Bandmate at a Kinks Show
+Why the Kinks’ Dave Davies Was Knocked Out by Bandmate Onstage

 Revisiting the Allman Brothers Band’s ‘Where It All Begins’

 Recorded live in the studio, the Allman Brothers Band's 'Where It All Begins' boasts a casual yet coherent feeling.
 Still, change was afoot.